Santa Cruz Xoxocotlán: History

 According to historian Francisco Javier Clavijero, the first people to inhabit this area were Mixtecs who came from Achiutla and Tilantongo sent by a ruler named Szahuindanda in 1067 C.E.
-The town itself was founded in about 400 years later.
-Archeological remains were found in 1917 over a 400 hectare area, which was declared a federal archeological zone in 1931.
+The town itself was founded about 400 years later.
+Archeological remains were found in 1917 over a 400-hectare area, which was declared a federal archeological zone in 1931.
 Despite federal regulations put into place to protect Mexican antiquities in the 19th century, many sites in Oaxaca lost valuable pieces, often due to cooperation from local authorities.
 Marshall Saville, the first curator of Mexican and Central American anthropology at the American Museum of Natural History in New York, for example, excavated at Xoxocotlán, with permission from the government in the late 1890s, resulting in AMNH’s collection of Oaxacan artifacts.

 The area was very rural until the late 20th century, with electricity and piped water introduced in the 1960s and paved roads in the 1980s.
-Near the end of the 20th century, however, the municipality has begun to grow rapidly due to its proximity to the city of Oaxaca.
+Near the end of the 20th century, however, the municipality had begun to grow rapidly due to its proximity to the city of Oaxaca.
 This has led to the rapid construction of subdivisions and other housing, which has caused problems.
-The two main problems have been the municipality’s inability to keep up with public services such as water, sewer, pavement etc. to the new housing divisions, and pressure on the Monte Albán archeological site.
+The two main problems have been the municipality’s inability to keep up with public services such as water, sewer, and pavement to the new housing divisions, and pressure on the Monte Albán archeological site.
 Protests to demand services such as water and paving have occurred, some of which have involved blocking the entrances to the town.
 Some protests have involved violence.
 Three municipal policemen were held for six hours when the municipal palace was taken over by APPO in 2008.
 The confrontation was over the expropriation of land in the San Antonio Arrazola neighborhood to be used as a secondary school and the mismanagement of municipal funds.
 In February 2010, a group of residents tried to take over the municipal palace.
-Approximately, 300 people, mostly merchants, headed by Emilio Zarante Vasquez gathered accusing the municipal government of the mismanagement of government funds and repression.
+Approximately, 300 people, mostly merchants, headed by Emilio Zarante Vasquez gathered, accusing the municipal government of the mismanagement of government funds and repression.
 The attempt was not successful.
 In 2000 and 2009, houses built on and next to the Monte Albán site have been expropriated and/or simply destroyed in order to protect the archeological zone.